 Always try to leave as much as possible at home to save weight.
 Hiking lightweight is the best hiking experience.

 - Backpack.
 No backpack is waterproof, so make sure it has either a rain cover, or a waterproof liner inside.
-Previously I used a sturdy old Lowe Alpine Cerro Torre which never let me down, but I was always looking for something more comfortable and now I’m trying an Aarn Effortless Rhythm with two large Expedition balance pockets.
+Previously I used a sturdy old Lowe Alpine Cerro Torre which never let me down, but I was always looking for something more comfortable.
+Now I’m using an Aarn Effortless Rhythm with two large Expedition balance pockets.
 I'm surprised at how comfortable this pack is.

 - Sleeping mattress.
 Good sleep matters to me, so I’m currently using an Exped SynMat 7 Pump.
 Generally I have been happy with it so far, but after a couple of years of usage it appears it’s starting to leak air and I will replace it soon if it can't be fixed.